If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Sonic Heroes PS2 - TV Setting Screen.pngSonic Heroes PS2 - TV Setting Test.png

-Present only in the European versions of PlayStation 2 and GameCube is a unique screen that allows the user to switch between 50hz and 60hz (with a compatible television), as well as a Test option (for the European version of PlayStation 2 only) previously seen in the Dreamcast versions of Sonic Adventure and its sequel.
+Present only in the European versions of PlayStation 2 and GameCube is a unique screen that allows the user to switch between 50hz and 60hz (with a compatible television), as well as a Test option (for European PlayStation 2 only) previously seen in the Dreamcast versions of Sonic Adventure and its sequel.
 Interestingly, the artwork for Ocean Palace in the background can be found in the E3 prototype, albeit as an unfiltered PNG file.
-The GameCube and Xbox versions lack this feature, instead setting the resolution by checking the console's internal region.
+The North American GameCube and Xbox versions lack this feature, with the latter instead setting the video mode by checking the console's set video output.

-• The European PS2 release (when set to 50hz mode) has a glitch where the game sometimes registers two button presses instead of one, which can cause issues during gameplay (e.g. doing an air dash instead of jumping, not selecting the wanted character, etc.).
+• The European PS2 release (when set to 50hz mode) has a glitch where the game sometimes registers two button presses instead of one, which can cause issues during gameplay (e.g. doing an air dash instead of jumping, not selecting the wanted character, etc.); this bug does not occur on emulators.

 • The European GameCube version provides the option to play in 60hz.
-However, this just takes the 50hz mode (which already plays at the right speed and only skips frames) and forces it to run at 60hz, instead of properly adjusting the gameplay speed.
+However, this just takes the 50hz mode (which already plays at the right speed and only skips frames) and forces it to run at 60hz, instead of properly adjusting the gameplay speed, resulting in it running 20% faster.

 References